-Article 1, section 24(c) of the Florida Constitution requires a newly created or expanded public record or public meeting exemption to be no broader than necessary to accomplish the stated purpose of the law.
-The bill creates a public record exemption for any information held by FDLE, a school district, or charter school that would identify a person who is certified to serve as a school guardian.
-This public record exemption is an extension of the current exemption for school guardian information that is held by a law enforcement agency, school district, or charter school and applies to specified information that is required to be reported to FDLE by HB 1473.
-The exemption does not appear to be broader than necessary to accomplish the purpose of the exemption.
+Article I, s.
+24(c) of the Florida Constitution requires a newly created or expanded public record exemption to be no broader than necessary to accomplish the stated purpose of the law.
+The bill creates a public record exemption for any information held by the FDLE, a law enforcement agency, a school district, or a charter school that would identify whether a person has been certified to serve as a school guardian.
+The exemption does not appear to be broader than necessary to accomplish its purpose.